JeremyTallant/google_ads/README.md

 3. **Convert the list of lists into a DataFrame:** Convert the list into a DataFrame.
 4. **Rename the columns of the DataFrame:** Give `keyword_df` more descriptive column names.
 5. **Add a campaign column:** Add a column to include the campaign name.
-6. Create the match type column
+6. **Create the match type column:** Add a column to include the match criterion.
 7. Duplicate all the keywords into 'phrase' match
 8. Save and summarize!